 There's so much going on in Birmingham – from the buzzy street markets to the unmissable transformation of the whole city and our campus.
 Study here at you'll be at the heart of it all.
-Experience our state-of-the-art facilities at one of our Open Days this Autumn.
+Experience our state-of-the-art facilities at one of our Open Days in 2018.

 Here's our top reasons to choose Birmingham City University.